-- travel on a beautiful vintage coach
+- A journey on a beautiful vintage coach

-- a visit to Thornton village, home to Patrick Brontë and birthplace of all four siblings
+- A visit to Thornton village, home to Patrick Brontë and birthplace of all four siblings

-- lunch at The Lord Nelson Pub in Luddenden, a regular haunt of Branwell Brontë
+- Lunch at The Lord Nelson Pub in Luddenden, a regular haunt of Branwell Brontë

-- views of the magnificent moors made famous by Wuthering Heights
+- Views of the magnificent moors made famous by Wuthering Heights

-- a tour of the Brontë Parsonage Museum
+- A tour of the Brontë Parsonage Museum

-- specialist insight into the life and work of each member of the family
+- Specialist insight into the life and work of each member of the family

 By the end of the day, we will have walked in the footsteps of the Brontës and returned with a fresh understanding and renewed passion for the works of this extraordinary family.